 Breakfast consisted of coffee and fruit bread, and me cursing myself for not picking up any more dehydrated meals whilst I was in Tiso Outdoors in Inverness.
 Idiot.
 Buy more food!!!
 I was in too much of a hurry to cover the mileage, I think.
 I find the proper dehydrated camping meals best for the amount of calories I need.
 It is hard to buy suitable light weight food otherwise.
 If I am not eating good food I find I slow down and just cannot cover the miles on long distance walks.
 I also get miserable too….

 Once I had set off, it was a nice walk through the woods, then a fair amount of road walking until I reached the Cromarty Firth bridge.
 Once over this, I followed tracks and back roads into Evanton and the Novar Arms Hotel for lunch.
 It was friendly and comfortable in here, with reasonably priced beer and food.

 I asked the bar staff if they minded if I charged my phone, which they were happy for me to do.
 However, the socket near my table wasn’t working, and when I told the lady behind the bar, she said she’d get the electrician to take a look at it.
 Literally 10 seconds later the electrician was taking a look at it – he had been sitting at the bar.

 On leaving the pub it was more road walking, then a climb up to follow a forest track and I found a camp spot near the river.
-This spot was close to a car park which worried me, as I have found remote car parks can be busy with various comings and goings at odd times.
-However, it was quiet here and I didn’t see a soul, but there was a pile of rubbish left.
+This spot was close to a car park which worried me, as I have found remote car parks can be busy with various odd comings and goings at night.
+However, it was quiet here and I didn’t see a soul.
+But it was a shame there was a pile of rubbish left near the car park.
 There must have been 30 bottles and beer tins, carried in by people too lazy to carry them out again.
 A sad sight.

 Day 3 (58): Sunday 14th April 2019